mrdimosthenis/scala-synapses/docs/readme.md

 ![Network Drawing](https://github.com/mrdimosthenis/scala-synapses/blob/master/neural_network.png?raw=true)

-With its svg drawing, we can see what a neural network looks like .
+With its svg drawing, we can see what a neural network looks like.
 The color of each neuron depends on its activation function while the transparency of the synapses depends on their weight.